-Post-War Alexandria was expanding, and the next stage to suburbia was the Bolton Avenue strip.
+Post-War Alexandria was expanding, west, and the next stage to suburbia was the Bolton Avenue strip.

 Everyone was moving there: Rapides Bank, Guaranty Bank, Sears, Borden's, Gravel's Drugs, Joseph's Wallpaper, the Don Theater, Morgan & Lindsey, A&P, C&F Sporting Goods, Firestone Tire, and lots more.
 And many of the town's favorite eateries and hangouts were there, like Fuzzy's!